mhennemeyer/objectivematchy/README.markdown

 * Use ObjectiveMatchy's built in Matchers.
 * Specify Assertions for your TestCases.
 * Use it as an alternative to NSAssert().
+* Build your own custom matchers for special cases.
+This can save you
+  from writing hundreds of lines of meaningless test-setUp code.

 ## Install ObjectiveMatchy: